 Take the following steps to restart your Mac:

-Click the Apple Menu and Click Restart.
+Click the Apple Menu and click Restart.

 Fix 2: Update Your Software

-It is possible that there is a software glitch that may be causing a disconnect between the graphics hardware and the software.
+There may be a software glitch that may be causing a disconnect between the graphics hardware and the software.
 If there truly is a software glitch, then Apple has likely released a fix for this in the latest MacOS software update.

 To check for a MacOS Update: